The importance of the Google Analytics hostname report

 - After making sure your filter is ok, Save the filter.

 IMPORTANT: This filter doesn't require regular updates, but it's essential to update the expression whenever you add the tracking ID to new service, tool, or domain.

 Wrapping it up

 The hostname report can greatly help you to increase the quality of your data.
-With the information given there, you can create a solid filter that will allow only the pass of valuable data.
+With the information given there, you can create a solid filter that will only allow valuable data to pass.

 Depending on the configuration and size of your site it might be less or more difficult to configure the filter, however, the results are worth the time invested on preparing one of the most important filters you could add to your analytics.